GeoscienceAustralia/ptha/propagation/SWALS/README.md

 This will run over a dozen tests in examples/, and report one or more PASS statements for each.
 There should be no FAIL statements if your install is working.
-If you are missing some prerequisites (e.g. for coarrays, or R packages), then there will be some failures.
+If you are missing some prerequisites (e.g. R packages), then there will be some failures.

 The code also generates various figures in the relevant directories in examples/, and these should be visually inspected to better understand the test